Carbon-Chain Chemistry in the Interstellar Medium: Observations

 \subsubsection{Chemical Evolutionary Indicators}

-As mentioned in Section \ref{sec:1_2}, carbon-chain molecules classically have been known to be abundant in young starless cores and good chemical evolutionary indicators in low-mass star-forming regions.
+Carbon-chain molecules classically have been known to be abundant in young starless cores and good chemical evolutionary indicators in low-mass star-forming regions (section \ref{sec:1_2}).
 However, it was unclear whether carbon-chain species can be used as chemical evolutionary indicators in high-mass star-forming regions and behave similarly as in the case of low-mass regions.

-Survey observations of several carbon-chain species (HC$_{3}$N, HC$_{5}$N, CCS, and $c$-C$_{3}$H$_{2}$) and N$_{2}$H$^{+}$ were carried out using the Nobeyama 45m radio telescope \citep{tani2018survey,tani2019survey}. \cite{tani2018survey} observed the HC$_{3}$N and HC$_{5}$N lines in the 42--45 GHz band toward 17 high-mass starless cores (HMSCs) and 35 high-mass protostellar objects (HMPOs), and \cite{tani2019survey} observed HC$_{3}$N, N$_{2}$H$^{+}$, CCS, and $c$-C$_{3}$H$_{2}$ in the 81--94 GHz band toward 17 HMSCs and 28 HMPOs.
-They proposed the column density ratio of $N$(N$_{2}$H$^{+}$)/$N$(HC$_{3}$N) as a chemical evolutionary indicator in high-mass star-forming regions (Figure \ref{fig:evolution}).
-This column density ratio decreases as cores evolve from the starless (HMSC) to protostellar (HMPOs) stage.
-Sources that were categorized as HMSCs based on the IR observations but that are associated with molecular lines of COMs (CH$_{3}$OH or CH$_{3}$CN) and/or SiO (plotted as the blue diamond in Figure \ref{fig:evolution}) tend to fall between HMSCs and HMPOs.
+Survey observations of several carbon-chain species (HC$_3$N, HC$_5$N, CCS, and $c$-C$_3$H$_2$) and N$_2$H$^+$ were carried out using the Nobeyama 45m radio telescope \citep{tani2018survey,tani2019survey}. \citet{tani2018survey} observed the HC$_3$N and HC$_5$N lines in the 42--45 GHz band toward 17 high-mass starless cores (HMSCs) and 35 high-mass protostellar objects (HMPOs), and \citet{tani2019survey} observed HC$_3$N, N$_2$H$^+$, CCS, and $c$-C$_3$H$_2$ in the 81--94 GHz band toward 17 HMSCs and 28 HMPOs.
+They proposed the column density ratio of $N$(N$_2$H$^+$)/$N$(HC$_3$N) as a chemical evolutionary indicator in high-mass star-forming regions (Fig.\,\ref{fig:evolution}).
+This column density ratio decreases as cores evolve from the starless (HMSC) to the protostellar (HMPOs) stage.
+Sources that were categorized as HMSCs based on the infrared (IR) observations but that are associated with molecular lines of COMs (CH$_3$OH or CH$_3$CN) and/or SiO (plotted as the blue diamond in Fig.\,\ref{fig:evolution}) tend to fall between HMSCs and HMPOs.
 These sources are considered to contain early-stage protostars in the dense, dusty cores, which are not easily detected with IR observations.
 Thus, these sources appear to be at an intermediate evolutionary stage between HMSCs and HMPOs.
+It is essential to study the physical and chemical features of these sources in detail because they possess information on the initial conditions of high-mass protostars.